 I have found myself in Paul’s shoes many times.
 I am urged by loving, ‘well-meaning Christians’ to go in a certain direction.
 And while it may be God’s will, the timing is not right.
 Their words sound so perfect and true, and yet, it’s not what God has told me.
 I am basically receiving conflicting messages, and if I can’t understand what is happening, it will lead to confusion.

-In Paul’s case, he was obviously a very humble, correctable and accountable man of God, who obeyed what people said when they spoke from the Lord.
+In Paul’s case, he was obviously a very humble, correctable, and accountable man of God, who obeyed what people said when they spoke from the Lord.
 But there were times when he had to follow the voice of Christ, even if he was the only one hearing it.

-This can be the same thing with each of us believers, and ultimately, as we mature in Christ, we will come to a point where the road splits: One leads down a path where people’s wishes and well-meaning intentions take over the lead, and the other road to a place of withdrawing yourself in order to preserve what God has said in your own heart.
+This can be the same thing with each of us believers, and ultimately, as we mature in Christ, we will come to a point where the road splits: One leads down a path where people’s wishes and well-meaning intentions take over the lead, and the other road leads to a place of withdrawing yourself in order to preserve what God has said in your own heart.

-This is a place where all the religious voices around you will warn you and bring their most loving concerned hearts to your attention, for you to not become a “lone wolf,” as they say.
-They assume you are acting proudly, resisting counsel, and will insinuate that your lack of accountability is “dangerous” when in reality, you have never been more accountable to God.
+This is a place, where all the religious voices around you will warn you and bring their most loving, concerned hearts to your attention, for you not to become a “lone wolf,” as they say.
+They assume you are acting proudly, resisting counsel, and will insinuate that your lack of accountability is “dangerous,” when in reality, you have never been more accountable to God.